 The cost of the bus pass will be deducted from the employee’s paycheck at a biweekly equivalent.
 The biweekly equivalent is equal to the monthly rate multiplied by 12 months and divided by 24, or $10.50 per paycheck for a monthly pass cost of $21.00.

-Payroll deduction will continue without interruption until the employee surrenders his/her bus pass to the Parking Office.
+Payroll deduction will continue without interruption until the employee surrenders his/her bus pass to the Transportation Services Office.
 Unless and until the pass (and evening/weekend permit where applicable) is surrendered, payroll deduction will continue each pay period until the pass is turned in.
 For prepaid passes, a prorated refund will be issued for any passes returned prior to the expiration date.
 Users found in violation of program rules are not entitled to this prorated refund.
 Participants who choose to exit the program before the pass expiration date will not be eligible to re-enter the program until the start of the next program year.